qwiklabs-org/horizon-sdv/workloads/android/pipelines/builds/gerrit/README.md

   - Docker image template: `Android Workflows/Environment/Docker Image Template`
   - Cuttlefish instance template: `Android Workflows/Environment/CF Instance Template`

-Gerrit depends on a ` Cuttlefish instance template`, the job includes reference to `cuttlefish-vm-main`.
-If user chooses not to create a `cuttlefish-vm-main` instance, the job will fail.
-Update the Jenkinsfile to match the instance name you wish to use.
+To successfully run the pipeline, ensure that the referenced Cuttlefish instance template exists, as specified in the `GERRIT_CUTTLEFISH_INSTANCE_TEMPLATE_LABEL` system variable.
+If the template is missing, the job will fail.
+Update the `jenkins.yaml` system variables to align with the `computeEngine` label of the instance you intend to use.

 ## Gerrit Triggers